WestdaleCS/test/README.md

     [![confirm-password-screenshot][confirm-password]](#authentication)
     * Go back to login page and log in.

-### Intake Calculator {#intake-calculate}
+### Intake Calculator

 * To calculate your intake by groups or subgroups, log in and navigate to intake calculator.
     [![index-calculate-screenshot][index-calculate]](#intake-calculate)
-    * There are five main groups and more than 100 subgroups.
+    * There are 24 main groups and more than 100 subgroups.
     [![calculate-groups-screenshot][calculate-groups]](#intake-calculate)
     * Click on any of the two choices, the page below will show up.
     [![calculate-screenshot][calculate]](#intake-calculate)
     * Choose the food name in the first column, fill in the amount in the second.
 Click on the add and delete buttons on the right side to add or delete rows.
 Notice the delete button is diabled for the very first row.
 All fields must be filled to submit the form, or the prompt will stop you from submittion.
     * Click on the verify button to verify, the OK button to confirm, and the submit button to submit.
 After clicking the OK button, your input cannot be adjusted.
     [![calculate-submit-screenshot][calculate-submit]](#intake-calculate)
-    * The result including a table, a sample pie chart to compare with, another pie chart of your own intake will show up.
+    * The result including a table, a sample pie chart to compare with, and another pie chart of your own intake.
     [![calculate-result-screenshot][calculate-result]](#intake-calculate)
     * Click on the record data button to record the values by groups or subgroups in your profile, and you will be taken to the index page.
     [![result-record-screenshot][result-record]](#intake-calculate)

-### User Profile {#profile}
+### User Profile

 * Click on your username to go into your profile.
     [![index-profile-screenshot][index-profile]](#profile)
-    * Click on the previous and next icons in left-bottom corner of the page to check more of your records.
+    * Click on the previous and next icons in the bottom-left corner of the page to check more of your records.
 Notice the previous or next button would not show up if on the first or last page of records.
     [![profile-screenshot][profile]](#profile)
     * To search for records by time, type in numbers in the input field, click on the arrow to classify if it's for day, month, or year.
 Prompt will show up for invalid input.
 Finally, click on search button to search.
     [![profile-search-screenshot][profile-search]](#profile)